 Matte black is a shade of black color found between satin black and flat black.
 It is dull in appearance and shines very little, however, it is not as dull as flat black which has 0% gloss.

 Shades of black, sometimes referred to as off-black, are colors that only slightly differ from pure black.
-In interior design, shades of black(including satin and matte) are used to accentuate brighter colors by creating contrast.
+Shades of black, including satin and matte, can be used to accentuate brighter colors by creating contrast.
 Each shade of black reflects a slightly different amount of light.

 Why satin paint sometimes looks glossy

-Satin paint can appear more glossy than intended when it is applied to porous materials, such as wood or paper, resulting in shiny spots.
-By properly stirring the paint and priming (sealing) the surface before applying satin paint you can limit the amount and intensity of shine.
+Satin paint can appear more glossy than intended when it is applied to porous materials, resulting in shiny spots.
+By properly stirring the paint and priming (sealing) the surface before applying satin paint, you can limit the amount and intensity of shine.